IBM/rpg-genai-data/docs/pages/task/sample_copybook.md

 ## how_output
 The copybook `getactinfcpy` contains the following declarations:

-1. Procedure Declaration for `GetAccNo`:
+1. Prototype Declaration for `GetAccNo`:
     - `dcl-pr GetAccNo char(10);`
         - This declares the `GetAccNo` procedure, which returns a 10-character account number.
     - `P_UserId char(10) const;`